wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 The required connections parameters for the ERT in Cloud application are following
 <!--- - *Authorization host of the EDP Gateway*: You can use *api.edp.thomsonreuters.com:443* to request the access token or pass it to ```---auth_hostname``` parameter on the application command line-->
 <!--- *Hostname of the Elektron Real-Time Service endpoint*: You can use *wss://amer-1.pricing.streaming.edp.thomsonreuters.com:443* as you API connection point, or pass it to ```--hostname``` parameter on the application command line.-->
 - *User name and Password*: To request your access token you must pass in a user name and password (or specify it with ```--user``` and ```--password``` parameters on the application command line).
 You will receive your Machine ID as a user name and a link to activate your machine account and set your password via the Welcome Email that you receive when you subscribe to ERT in Cloud.
-If you do not have that email please contact your Thomson Reuters account team, or if you are not a client please click [Contact Us page](https://my.refinitiv.com) if you would like to  try Elektron Real Time data.
+If you do not have that email please contact your Refinitiv account team, or if you are not a client please click [Contact Us page](https://my.refinitiv.com) if you would like to  try Elektron Real Time data.

 Optionally, the application subscribes *TRI.N* RIC code from ERT in Cloud by default.
 You can pass your interested RIC code to ```--ric``` parameter on the application command line.
-You can find Thomson Reuters RIC Code of your interested instrument via [RIC Search page](https://developers.refinitiv.com/elektron/websocket-api/dev-tools?type=ric)
+You can find Refinitiv RIC Code of your interested instrument via [RIC Search page](https://developers.refinitiv.com/elektron/websocket-api/dev-tools?type=ric)

 ### Running the example